Table of Contents

 The first step in setting up the integration is filling out the fields on the Integrations page in Sonar:

-- The Enabled checkbox will allow you to control whether or not this integration is enabled.
-When the Tower Coverage integration is enabled, a "Tower Coverage Submissions" button will appear on the Accounts List View.
+- The Enabled checkbox allows you to control whether this integration is enabled.
+When the Tower Coverage integration is enabled, a “Tower Coverage Submissions” button will appear on the Accounts List View.

-- The Account Type selector allows you to define a default account type for all customers forwarded to your instance.
-This will apply to all potential customers forwarded by Tower Coverage but can be changed on an individual basis as required.
+- The Type selector allows you to define a default account type for all customers forwarded to your instance.
+This will apply to all potential customers forwarded by Tower Coverage, but can be changed on an individual basis as required.

 - The Phone Number type allows you to select how the customer's contact number is stored.
 This can be modified on a case-by-case basis.

-- The instance's push URL will vary based on your actual instance name and will need to be provided to Tower Coverage in order to complete the setup.
+- The instance's push URL will vary based on your actual instance name and will need to be provided to Tower Coverage to complete the setup.

 Once this information is filled out, click “Save” to complete the first step of the integration.